mathe-e-botond/ds-math-notes/01-basics.md

 3rd moment: skewness<br>
 4th moment: kurtosis<br>

-We can desfine each in terms of a population, a sample, discreete probability distribution or continuous probability distribution.
+We can define each in terms of a population, a sample, discreet probability distribution or continuous probability distribution.

 ### **1.3.1 Mean or expectation**